List of vice presidents of the Philippines by time in office

-Fernando Lopez is the longest-serving vice president, totalling 10 years, 274 days (3,926 days) over the course of his two tenures from 1949 to 1953 and 1965–1972.
+Fernando Lopez is the longest-serving vice president, totalling 11 years, 18 days (4,036 days) over the course of his two tenures from 1949 to 1953 and 1965 to 1973.

-This is a list of the current and former vice presidents of the Philippines by time in office consisting of the 14 vice presidents in the history of the Philippines.
+This is a list of the current and former vice presidents of the Philippines by time in office consisting of the 14 (Note: Fernando Lopez served two nonconsecutive terms, according to the amended 1935 Constitution: one full four-year term (1949 to 1935) under Elpidio Quirino; and one full (1965 to 1969) and one partial (1969 to 1973) term under Ferdinand Marcos.
+He is regarded as both the third and seventh vice president of the Philippines.) vice presidents in the history of the Philippines.
 The basis for this list is counted by the number of calendar days.

 Rank by time in office

 Sergio Osmeña is the longest-serving vice president in a single tenure, serving for 8 years, 260 days (3,182 days) before succeeding to the Presidency.

 Elpidio Quirino is the shortest-serving vice president, serving for 1 year, 325 days (690 days) before succeeding to the Presidency.